krishanthisera/blog/src/content/blog/gitops-for-devs-installation.md

 ![GitOps Pull](https://bizkt.imgix.net/posts/gitopsfordevs/ARGO_GITOPS_PULL.png)

-**Application Repo:** Contains the application source code, which is intended to package and later deploy.

-**Config Repo:** The desired state of the infrastructure and applications is defined in this repository, often through declarative configuration files like YAML.
+Similar to the push-based workflow, there are two primary repositories: the **Application Repo** and the **Config Repo**.

 **GitOps Operator:** The GitOps operator or tool continuously monitors the Git repository for changes.
 This operator usually sits closely with infrastructure, in this case, deployed in a Kubernetes cluster.

-When changes are made to the Application repo, developers create a pull request or directly commit changes to the Application repo, the CI/CD pipeline is triggered.
-In this context, a new container image(s) is pushed to the container registry.
+Developers, again, make changes to the **Application Repo**, either by creating pull requests or directly committing changes to the codebase.
+This triggers a CI/CD pipeline, resulting in the creation and pushing of new container images to the container registry.

-Afterwards, the image or image tag is updated in the config repository. _This could be a fully automated commit or a PR which intended to manually merge._
+Following this, the updated image or its tag is modified in the Config Repo, either through an automated commit or a pull request for manual merging.

-The GitOps operator detects the changes and pulls the latest configuration from the Git repository.
-The operator then deploys or updates the infrastructure and applications based on the new configuration in the Git repository.
+However, the GitOps operator's role is distinct in this workflow.
+Instead of external initiation, the GitOps operator constantly monitors the Config Repo for any changes.
+As soon as changes are detected, the operator pulls the latest configuration from the repository and proceeds to deploy or update the infrastructure and applications based on this revised configuration.

-The GitOps operator continues to monitor the Git repository for any further changes, repeating the process when new updates are detected.
+Similar to the push-based workflow, this process remains continuous, with the GitOps operator continuously monitoring the Config Repo for any subsequent changes, ready to redeploy or update as needed.

 ## Install minikube